 1) Determine Your Goals

 What is your objective with using podcasts?
 What do you hope to achieve through them, and how will they help in achieving those goals.
-At this stage it's important not only that the podcast has a purpose but also what its target audience should be too!
-Do some market research on who would most likely enjoy listening or watching these types of podcast.
+At this stage, it's important not only that the podcast has a purpose but also what its target audience should be too!
+Do some market research on who would most likely enjoy listening to or watching these types of podcasts.

 2) Create Content That Appeals To Your Target Audience

 The content of your podcast should be relevant to the target audience and ideally include a combination of informative and entertaining information.
 For example, you might want some episodes focused on providing valuable tips for listeners in their search process while other podcasts could focus more specifically on an educational topic like horse care or horse training.

 It's important to grow and nurture a network of partners rather than just focusing on your own podcasting business.
 That way you'll be able to attract listeners from different networks along with building your own!
 Reach out for partnerships by contacting podcast hosts that are related in theme or subject matter as yourself.
 Here's an example where one of our editors was a guest for another podcast host: